github/docs/content/get-started/quickstart/hello-world.md

 Take a look at your {% data variables.product.product_name %} profile and you'll see your work reflected on your contribution graph.

 For more information about the power of branches and pull requests, see "[GitHub flow](/get-started/quickstart/github-flow)."
-For more information about getting started with {% data variables.product.product_name %}, see the other guides in the [getting started quickstart](/get-started/quickstart).
+For more information about getting started with {% data variables. product.product_name %}, see the other guides in the [getting started quickstart](/get-started/quickstart).